MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment First of all it is important to give a generic view of the AutoML settings and configuration that were used for this experiment.

+The first step is to create the AutoML settings which will be afterwards passed to the AutoML Configuration as part of the parameters needed within the configuration.
+Let's take briefly a look into the AuroML settings parameters used in this experiment:

+- experiment_timeout_minutes
+- max_concurrent_iterations
+- primary_metric

+Now let's move on with the AutoML Configuration and explain briefly those parameters:

+- compute_target
+- task
+- training_data
+- label_column_name
+- path
+- enable_early_stopping
+- featurization
+- debug_log
+- automl_settings

+In the below picture you could see the code snippet which captures the AutoML Settings and Configuration

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?